 a) Using the interest rates and equity return assumptions specific to each scenario.

-b) Using the mortality scalars described in Paragraph C.1.b of this section.
+b) Using the mortality scalars described in Section 7.C.1.b of this section.

 c) Using the methodology to determine NAER and discount rates defined in Section 4 specific to each scenario to discount the cash flows, but using the company’s cash-flow testing assumptions for default costs and reinvestment earnings.

 b.
-The company shall use the most current 16 economic scenarios published by the NAIC.
+The company shall use the most current available baseline economic scenario and the 15 othereconomic scenarios published by the NAIC.
 The methodology for creating these scenarios can be found in Appendix 1 of VM-20.

 c.
 The company shall use assumptions within each scenario that are dynamically adjusted as appropriate for consistency with each tested scenario.